 Description

-A hepatic panel test, also known as a liver function test, is a blood test that measures the levels of substances in your blood to assess the health of your liver:
+The Hepatic Panel, also known as a liver function test (LFT), is a blood test that measures the levels of specific substances in the blood to assess the overall health and function of the liver.
+This panel helps detect liver damage, inflammation, or disease.

-• Liver enzymes: Enzymes that help the liver convert food into energy.
-High levels can indicate liver injury or irritation.
+• Enzymes that help the liver convert food into energy and process toxins

 • Fever